 We also measured labor supply by hours worked in the previous calendar month and own earnings in the previous calendar month.
 Consistent with our finding that labor force participation increased, we find positive point estimates for the effect of the information intervention on hours worked and earnings, but only the estimate on earnings for female respondents is significant at the 5-percent level.
 The dispersion across respondents in hours worked and earnings is relatively high, which increases standard errors relative to the mean value of the variable, and which makes it more difficult to detect a statistically significant effect.
-For example, the treatment effect for the participation variable already becomes significant when it reaches 5.6% of the control group mean.
-For the hours and earnings variables, however, it needs to reach at least 7.7% and 15.8% of the control group mean, respectively, to become statistically significant.
+For example, the treatment effect for the participation variable needs to exceed only 5.6% of the control group mean in order for it to be statistically significant.
+For the hours and earnings variables, however, it needs to reach at least 7.7% and 15.8% of the control group mean, respectively, to attain statistical significance.